phone_enabled

 With that said, there are a few things you should know before you sign up or switch electricity providers in Texas.
 This guide will help you get comfortable with deregulation and the process of changing light companies.

-Please note: All rates above are accurate as of 10/21/2024, 5:54:25 PM CDT for utility Oncor.
+Please note: All rates above are accurate as of 3/25/2025, 9:16:31 AM CDT for utility Oncor.
 Rates may have changed since this date/time.
 For the most up to date rates in your area, please enter your zip code above.

 *All pricing shown in cents per kWh

-Facts about switching electric companies
+Things to consider when switching electric companies

 • Be mindful of when you can switch.
 Some companies will let you lock in a rate up to 90 days in advance, so you don’t necessarily need to wait for your contract to expire before beginning the process of changing providers.

 • Assume your renewal rate will be higher than your current one.
-Introductory rates are typically lower than renewal ones — which is why customers switch power suppliers when their initial plan ends.
-If your provider offers a renewal rate that seems cheaper than what other electric companies are advertising online, read the EFL carefully.
+Introductory rates are typically lower than renewal ones — which is why many customers switch power suppliers when their initial plan ends.
+If your current provider offers a renewal rate that seems cheaper than what other electric companies are advertising online, read the EFL carefully.
 The new plan may have hidden fees that could cost you more in the long run.

-• Understand your plan’s satisfaction guarantee.
+• Understand your provider’s satisfaction guarantee.
 If you change your mind, many energy providers will let you cancel or switch — without charging an ETF — within a few days of receiving your Terms of Service agreement.

 How to switch electricity providers in Texas

 Now that you understand how changing energy suppliers might affect your current plan, let’s talk about how to find a new provider through Choose Energy.
+Our marketplace is free to use, so you can compare Texas electricity providers and rates at any time without payment.

 • Explore our marketplace.
 Get started by submitting your ZIP code on this page.
 We’ll use that information to give you a list of the latest rates in your area.